Start your holiday shopping now or risk items being out of stock, experts say

-ST. LOUIS (KTVI) — Forget December! if you want the most wonderful time of the year to be holly and jolly, you might want to get shopping even while it’s still hot outside.
+ST. LOUIS, Mo.
+(KTVI) — Forget December! if you want the most wonderful time of the year to be holly and jolly, you might want to get shopping even while it’s still hot outside.

 “As it relates to the holidays, now is the time because all of the things are going to be impacted — the factories, the warehouses, the trucks,” UMSL Professor Mitch Millstein said.